revsys/django-tos/README.rst

 Summary
 =======

-    - based flatpage
+    - based on flatpages
-    - keep track of when TOS is changed
+    - keeps track of when TOS is changed
-    - Users need to be informed and reagree when they relogin (custom login)
+    - Users need to be informed and agree/re-agree when they login (custom login is provided)
-    - 2 models likely (TOS table and user re-agree)
+    - Just two models (TOS and user agreement)

 Installation
 ============